About CHSU College of Osteopathic Medicine (COM)

-The university has initiated the accreditation process with the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.
+The University is progressing through the accreditation process with the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.

-John Graneto, DO, MEd, has been appointed as Dean of the CHSU College of Osteopathic Medicine.
+John Graneto, DO, MEd, serves as Dean of the CHSU College of Osteopathic Medicine.
 Prior to joining CHSU, Dr. Graneto served as Associate Dean and Professor of Pediatrics and Emergency Medicine at the Kansas City University College of Osteopathic Medicine.
 He received his Doctor of Osteopathic Medicine at Ohio University in Athens, Ohio and his Master of Education (Health) at the University of Cincinnati.

-“Currently, there are only two colleges of Osteopathic Medicine in California.
-Osteopathic physicians are more likely to work in underserved areas and tend to enter primary care practices, such as family and internal medicine, pediatrics and obstetrics, where the greatest physician shortages exist” states Dr. Graneto.
-He added “with the lack of physicians we have here in the Central Valley, launching the DO program will make a huge impact on the community as our future graduates will help to alleviate the deficit of health care providers.”
+“Our medical school at California Health Sciences University has the distinction of being the third College of Osteopathic Medicine in California.
+Osteopathic physicians are more likely to work in underserved areas and tend to enter primary care practices, such as family and internal medicine, pediatrics and obstetrics, where the greatest physician shortages exist,” states Dr. Graneto, “with the lack of physicians we have here in the Central Valley, launching the CHSU medical school will make a huge impact on the community as our future graduates will help to alleviate the deficit of health care providers.”